 However, many experts also suggest taking term insurance to wriggle out of this situation.
 An insurance is a safety belt that financially protects the dependents in case of an eventuality striking the earning member of the family.
 Let us understand the two types of insurance – home loan insurance and term insurance – and their pros and cons in order to take an informed decision regarding staying financially protected.

 What is Home Loan Insurance?

-A home loan insurance plan is usually offered at the time of availing the loan and is valid for the loan repayment period.
+A home loan insurance plan can be purchased at the time of availing a home loan and is valid for the loan repayment period.
 The plan, not mandatory with a home loan, automatically expires, once the loan amount is repaid.
-The policy is useful in managing the burden of EMI repayments in circumstances like the death or disability (loss of job) of the main earning member of the family or the borrower.
+The policy is useful in managing the burden of EMI repayments in circumstances such as death or disability (loss of job) of the main earning member of the family or borrower.
 During such situations, the benefits of home loan protection plan (HLPP) can be claimed by the family of the policyholder to repay the outstanding amount and to not lose the ownership of the house.

 What is Term Insurance?

 Let’s learn about the other protection plan – term insurance – before weighing the pros and cons of the two.
 Term insurance, considered a cost-effective plan, provides financial aid to the dependents in case of the sudden demise of the insured during the policy term.
 However, no benefit is paid, if the policyholder survives the plan.
 The coverage amount received from term insurance can be used for meeting any kind of financial requirement.

 Term Insurance Vs. Home Loan Insurance